There are several varieties of air filters in the market.

-For example, for a filter to be classified as a HEPA (High Efficiency Particulate Air) filter, it should remove 99.97% of particulates of size greater-than-or-equal-to 0.3 µm.
+For example, for a filter to be classified as a HEPA (High-Efficiency Particulate Air) filter, it should remove 99.97% of particulates of size greater-than-or-equal-to 0.3 µm.

 A ULPA (Ultra Low Particulate Air (filter) is a step further than HEPA.
-For a filter to be classified as ULPA it should remove 99.999% of particulates which are greater than or equal to 0.1 µm.
+For a filter to be classified as ULPA it should remove 99.999% of particulates that are greater than or equal to 0.1 µm.

 Table of Contents